Kashmiri Mutton Curry/ Kashmiri style Mutton curry

 Indian Cuisine is all about flavours and each region uses special mix of variety spices to create their own special flavours.
-Please try my Punjabi Chicken curry, Andhra Prawns Masala, Goan Fish Curry, Chettinad chicken curry, Sri Lankan Prawns curry, Kuttanadan Duck Roast, Thalassery Chicken Biriyani etc for variety dishes. is a wonderful recipe, spicy and rich; a perfect dish for chilly evenings!
-Kashmiri Mutton Curry with its delicious thick gravy is great with Whole wheat naan, Rotis, Pulao and other rice dishes.
+Please try my Punjabi Chicken curry, Andhra Prawns Masala, Goan Fish Curry, Chettinad chicken curry, Sri Lankan Prawns curry, Kuttanadan Duck Roast, Peshawari Chicken curry, Thalassery Chicken Biriyani etc for variety dishes.
+Kashmiri Mutton curry is a wonderful recipe, spicy and rich; a perfect dish for chilly evenings!
+Kashmiri Mutton Curry with its delicious thick gravy is great with Whole wheat naan, Rotis, Pulao and Ghee rice.
 Enjoy!!

 |Mutton||: 1 kg|